kmkr/splendid-nudibranch/content.md

 Title	Western Clown Anemonefish
 Latin	Amphiprion ocellaris
-Tags	anemonefish clownfish philippines 2013 anemone dauin Desc	While sea anemones are poisonous to most fish, the clownfish is immune to their stinging tentacles.
-Together, they form a symbiotic relationship where the clownfish gets protection from predators and anemone benefits from the clownfish' natural activity.
+Tags	anemonefish clownfish philippines 2013 anemone dauin Desc	Sea anemones are, to most fish, poisonous.
+The clownfish however is immune to their stinging tentacles and they form a symbiotic relationship where the clownfish receive protection from predators and the anemone benefits from the clownfish' natural activity.
 For example, the wedging swimming movements from the clownfish stimulate water sirculation around its tentacles, increasing metabolism and growth.

 DSC00266.jpg